 As Lifehack.org notes: “When you say ‘yes’ to one activity, you are saying ‘no’ to something else, because you can’t do it all.
-If you say ‘yes’ to that new book club, you may be saying ‘no’ to family dinners. ...
+If you say ‘yes’ to that new book club, you may be saying ‘no’ to family dinners. ….
 If your priority is to have family dinners together consistently, then the book club may not align with your values.”

-When it comes to finding the right balance between work, life and school, adult students face uniquely different challenges than many of their traditional, often younger, counterparts.
+When it comes to finding the right balance between work, life and education, adult students face uniquely different challenges than many of their traditional, often younger, counterparts.
 For this demographic, attending a physical campus for classes at set days and times, even at night after work, may be a challenge.
 Outside of work obligations, they may have a family or older parents to care for, as well as their own life to live.

 While it may seem impossible to juggle all these responsibilities at once, an online education can help make it possible.
 Fitting classes, homework and learning into available times throughout the day — like lunch breaks during work or children’s soccer practices — can help create a better balance.
-Let’s look at some of the ways working adult students can better balance work, life and school and how online learning can help.
+Let’s look at some of the ways working adult students can better balance work, life and school and how an online education can help.

 One of the best ways to create more time for yourself when attending college is to learn online.
 Online universities give you more time and money to enjoy your life while you’re going to school.

 So, where do you start?
 Here are a few tips to consider:

 1. Schedule at least one or two days a week for studying.
 Especially during the school year, plan for at least one or two days when you and your kids have fewer activities to accommodate.
 This includes pick-up and drop-off duties.

 2. Share some responsibilities.
 Enlisting the help of your kids around the house teaches them life skills (like how to clean a bathroom or wash the dishes).
 They can also learn the importance of teamwork.